dondasasmita/hello-api/readme.md

 This is the first assignment in node masterclass course by pirple.

 This program is a simple "Hello World" API.
 It is a RESTful JSON API that listens to port 3000.
-When someone make a GET request to the route /hello, it will return a greeting, based on the time of the day, and time in JSON format.
+When someone make a GET request to the route /hello, it will return a greeting in your chosen language, based on the time of the day, as well as displaying time in JSON format.

 ## Getting Started